akshaybidwai09/akshaybidwai09/README.md

 # Akshay Vijay Bidwai

 Welcome to my GitHub profile!
-I'm a Master of Science in Computer Science and Engineering graduate from Santa Clara University, with a strong foundation in software engineering, machine learning, and cloud computing.
-Passionate about building scalable software solutions and enhancing system efficiency through innovative technology.
+I'm a Master of Science in Computer Science and Engineering graduate student from Santa Clara University, with a strong foundation in software engineering, machine learning, and cloud computing.
+Passionate about building highly scalable software solutions and enhancing system efficiency through innovative technologies.

 ## 🎓 Education
 - **Santa Clara University, CA, USA**